HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Toolbox Design

-The goal of the HINT is to provide a GUI environment that enables a researcher to easily conduct the hc-ICA analysis described in Section 2.
-To this end, we have created a GUI with three panels, where each panel is dedicated to a self-contained portion of the analysis.
-Analyses in the HINT can be boiled down to the following steps: loading the imaging data, preprocessing the imaging data, conducting an initial ICA analysis to obtain an initial guess and select ICs of interest (upon user request), estimating the hc-ICA model parameters using the EM algorithm, and visualizing the results and testing hypotheses about covariate effects on brain networks.
-Figure \ref{fig:flowchartHINT} provides a schematic flowchart of these analysis steps.
-The distribution of these steps among the three panels is:
+The goal of the HINT is to provide a GUI environment that facilitates users to implement the hc-ICA method described in Section 2.
+Analyses in the HINT can be boiled down to the following steps: loading the imaging data, preprocessing the imaging data, conducting an initial ICA analysis to obtain an initial guess and select ICs of interest (upon user request), estimating the hc-ICA model parameters using the EM algorithm, and visualizing the extracted brain networks on both population- and individual-level and testing hypotheses about covariate effects on brain networks.
+Figure \ref{fig:flowchartHINT} provides a schematic flowchart of workflow of the HINT.

+Our toolbox design incorporates three major modules implementing the above steps, each with a corresponding panel.
+The first module allows the user to input and preprocess the data.
+The second allows the user to run our optimized EM algorithm to estimate the model parameters.
+The third panel allows visualization of the brain network estimation and testing results.
+HINT allows users to save their progress in the intermediate analysis steps and load them later if needed to rerun the analysis for some specific steps while avoid repeating the entire analysis.
+We have included detailed walk through of the HINT toolbox in the Appendix.

+To run hc-ICA analysis in HINT, three inputs are required including the preprocessed fMRI images for each subjects, a text file containing the covariates information, and a grey matter mask file.
+The mask file should be a grey matter mask with either 0s or NaNs in the locations outside the grey matter.
+These masks can be easily generated using readily available fMRI software such as FSL's FAST tool \citep{zhang2001segmentation}.
+After providing these inputs, HINT proceeds with the ICA preprocessing procedures as described in Section \ref{subsubsec::preproc}.
+Specifically, HINT prewhitens the data and generates an initial guess using TC-GICA for the subsequent EM algorithm.